COM Surrogate has stopped working

 COM Surrogate is the running history for the executable host(dllhost.exe) system when browsing files or directories.
 It could also help you solve the question by adding it to the DEP exception list.

-1) In the first step, what you have to do is hold down the Windows logo key and after than long-press the R key, which will bring up a Run box.
+- In the first step, what you have to do is hold down the Windows logo key and after that long-press the R key, which will bring up a Run box.